KojiShiono/VR_Foundation/Udacity Carnival/README.md

 - Project: Udacity Carnival

 ## Summary
 This is Udacity Carnival project completed by Koji Shiono.
+Since this project only involved changes in pre-existing values, analysis section is ommitted.

 ### Versions Used
 - [Unity LTS Release 2017.4.15](https://unity3d.com/unity/qa/lts-releases?version=2017.4)